Chapter 7: Fells Point

 Maren opened the connecting door and he saw what she’d done.

 The wall behind the desk was covered.
 Printouts, photographs, sticky notes in three colors, a hand-drawn map of the Pigtown neighborhood with 1847 East Federal Street circled in red.
-A laptop open on the desk beside a legal pad — her handwriting, small and fast, filling half the page.
+A laptop open on the desk beside a legal pad filled with her small fast handwriting.
 Two coffee cups, both empty.
 The bedspread was folded and stacked on the chair because she needed the bed for the police reports and fire marshal documents she’d arranged in chronological order, left to right.

 She’d been here since last night.
 She’d built an operations room the way he’d build a site assessment — every piece of information load-bearing, nothing decorative, the structure designed to hold the weight of what they were about to do.

 Hank stood in the connecting doorway and let the information settle.
-The evidentiary architecture was visible in the way she’d arranged it — dream-derived knowledge on the left side of the bed, public records on the right, and between them the narrow bridge of documentation that could hold weight in a courtroom.
-Everything she’d learned from his dreams had to be re-discovered through channels that didn’t involve a man in Bend dreaming a stranger’s crimes.
-The supplementary clause.
-The tenants.
-Delores Rowland’s willingness to talk.
+Everything she’d learned from his dreams had been re-discovered through legitimate channels — the supplementary clause, the tenants, Delores Rowland.
 Each one a door she could open without explaining how she knew it was there.

-This was different.
+This was different from Coos Bay.
 This was the methodical work of two people who knew how to take a problem apart.

 “I need Ostrowski’s neighborhood,” he said.
 “His daily pattern.
 Where he shops, where he walks, when the daughter visits.”